otrv4/otrv4/otrv4.md

 The user profile signature for version 4 is generated as defined in RFC 8032 [\[9\]](#references), section 5.2.6.
-The flag `f` is set to `0` and the context `C` is left empty.
+The flag `f` is set to `0` and the context `C` is an empty constant string.
 It is generated as follows:

 ```
 The inputs are the symmetric key (57 bytes, defined on 'Public keys and
 fingerprints' section.
-It is referred as 'sym_key'), a flag 'f', which is 0,
+It is referred as 'sym_key'), a flag 'f', which is a byte
-a context 'c' (a value set by the signer and verifier of maximum 255 bytes),
+with value 0, a context 'C' (a value set by the signer and verifier of maximum
-which is an empty string for this protocol, and a message 'm'.
+255 bytes), which is an empty string for this protocol, and a message 'm'.

    1. Hash the sym_key 'KDF(sym_key, 114)'.
 Let 'h' denote the resulting
        digest.
 Construct the secret key 'sk' from the first half of